breakfastitem/EmployeeManagement/README.md

 ## Installation
 Downloading respository.
 In directory run npm install.
 This program requires mysql.
 Run init.sql in mysql to create database.
 Then if desired use sampleData.sql to insert sample data into the database.
+Create a .env file to fill out desired fields for the mysql connection.

+This video demonstrates usage of the application.

+<iframe width="2379" height="1003" src="https://www.youtube.com/embed/pW-4HLfo8SE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Usage
 After installation run node app.js.
 The user is then prompted with the available funcitons and exit button.